With 5% on every outdoor kit sale, the REI affiliate program gives you a steady commission when your crowd goes shopping.

 On the affiliate side, you’ll be working through the Impact Network with a 15-day cookie window and monthly payouts after a 47-day cycle (27 days to lock, then 20 to release).

-When folks prep for their next adventure, they don’t just grab a tent and call it a day—they pile on boots, lanterns, bear spray, and whatever else they “forgot” to pack.
+When folks prep for their next adventure, they don’t just grab a tent and call it a day.
+They pile on boots, lanterns, bear spray, and whatever else they “forgot” to pack.

 How the REI Affiliate Program Works